 If your employer is being unreasonable and the situation cannot be resolved informally, you can raise the matter as a formal grievance.
 It is vital to seek further support and guidance, for example from your local Citizen's Advice.
-Managing your axial SpA (AS) at work

 Time off work